Close

 Similar projects worth following

-Based on a 3D printer board (MKS from Makerbase), BrailleRAP can emboss dots anywhere on a A4 sheet. you can use 160g paper, thin metal or plastic sheet.
+Based on a 3D printer controller board, BrailleRAP can emboss Braille "dots" anywhere on a A4 sheet.
+You can use 160g paper, thin metal or plastic sheet.

 The average total cost is about 250 $ if you purchase everything.
 The cheapest commercial solution is about 2500 $.

-To emboss Braille text or graphics, you can use several software to translate text in Braille and send it to BrailleRAP, and you can emboss SVG drawing.
+To emboss Braille document, you can use several software to translate text in Braille and send it to BrailleRAP, and you can also emboss SVG drawing.

-thanks to them we use several open source project :
+Thanks to them we use several open source projects :

 - Marlin firmware (GPL V3)